olinrobotics/olinrobotics.github.io/binding_transmitters.md

 [*Click here for a larger image.*](https://github.com/olinrobotics/olinrobotics.github.io/blob/master/images/binding.png)

 Now, hold down the binding button (located on the top left side of your controller), and turn on the power.
-Your transmitter should now read ""
+Your transmitter should now read "Binding, Model Name."

+Continue to hold down the binding button and watch your RC receiver.
+If you have a DSMX, its LED should blink orange, then settle into a steady orange glow.
+When you have successfully finished binding your receiver, your controller will return to its [usual screen](../images/Spektrum.png) from the binding screen.